-Honouring the memory of the fallen must also involve some active remembering and firm resolve on a daily basis to be a peacemaker.
+Honouring the memory of the fallen must also involve some active remembering, careful reading of history, and firm resolve on a daily basis to be a peacemaker.
 Peacemaking is a personal, a social and a political challenge: How do we live lives of love, truth, justice and freedom, and how do we advance these values through structures that shape our world?

 International peace is not achieved simply by proclaiming peaceful ideals; it also requires building the structures of peace.

 To commemorate Remembrance Day, we must do a careful reading of history.
 At home and abroad, we see the terrible human and moral costs of violence.
 In regional wars, in crime and terrorism, in ecological devastation and economic injustice, in abortion and renewed dependence on capital punishment in many countries, we see the tragic consequences of a growing lack of respect for human life.

 Herein lie the seeds of war.